 Early in 1946 Pope was appointed manager of International News Services in Sydney.
 He continued working as a foreign correspondent for American papers, covering the civil war in China, the Korean War, the Indo-China War and the anti-colonial struggle in the Dutch East Indies (Indonesia), where his dispatches were disapproved of by the authorities.

 Pope never entirely severed his connection with New Zealand.
 He had been a founding member and committee member of the Friends of the Turnbull Library, and on visits to New Zealand he lectured to them on printing.
 He collected examples of fine printing; after his death, Isabel Pope presented 200 of these books to the library.

 In his final years Pope suffered from ill health.
 Nevertheless, he travelled extensively in Europe.
 From 1958 he was based in Hong Kong, and became a freelance correspondent for Time and Newsweek.
-He and Isabel divorced in March 1956, and on 2 July, in London, he married Daphne Staff.
+He and Isabel divorced in March 1956, and on 2 July, in London, he married journalist Daphne Valentine Staff.
 He was completing a book on China when he died at Kowloon, Hong Kong, on 7 March 1961.